Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 - Updating and retrieving playlist

-  You can [update the playlist information](#updating-and-retrieving-playlist) on the server side, and then retrieve the playlist information on the client side.
+  You can [update the playlist information](#updating-and-retrieving-playlist) on the server side and then retrieve the playlist information on the client side.

   The media controller server provides current information about the registered application that you can send to the client.